ucu-computer-science/UCU_Linux_Club/docs/manjaro_manual.md

 1. Free up some space (can skip this step if you have an empty drive)

+1. Create a new partition with all the free space (if you want to have a dual-boot)

+	1. Shrink your Windows partition with the native 'Partition' app

-1. Install the operating system
+1. Install the operating system on the new partition

 	1. Turn your laptop off and insert the USB drive, enter BIOS mode (by repeatedly tapping `esc` or `f1-f5` keys) and boot from the USB drive.

 	1. Press `enter` and wait for the system to load, open the install manager, select all the settings you require.

 	1. On the partitioning stage, choose `manual partitioning` and create a new GPT partition table, if needed.
-Afterwards:
+Afterwards, split the free space into:

 		1. Create a `boot/efi` partition.
 File system: FAT32, Mount point: /boot/efi, Flags: boot, Size: 512mib